 The Farm Bill has been renewed every 5 years since 1933, but this year’s Farm Bill 2018 had an extra special Christmas gift tucked away in the fine print — hemp and CBD legalization at the federal level.

-Signed by President Trump last December, this year’s bill does something unprecedented — it removes hemp and any hemp derivative from the Controlled Substances Act, legally separating it from marijuana and putting its supervision under the Department of Agriculture.
+Signed by President Trump last December, this year’s bill does something unprecedented — it effectively legalizes hemp.
+Under the bill, hemp is no longer considered part of the Controlled Substances Act.
+Hemp has been legally separated from marijuana and assigned to the Department of Agriculture.

 A Game Changer yet Federal Clarification Still Needed